-(A = SG Ready A and B = SG Ready B)
+(A = SG Ready A. B = SG Ready B)

-+Adjust
+· +Adjust

-Using +Adjust, the installation communicates with the underfloor heating's control centre and adjusts the heating curve and calculated supply temperature according to the underfloor heating system's reconnection.
+Using +Adjust, the system communicates with the under floor heating's control centre 1 and adjusts the heating curve and calculated supply temperature based on the under floor heating system's feedback.